-We note that some data to support use of the PARP inhibitors in these populations is currently emerging.
+As noted above, some data to support use of the PARP inhibitors in these populations is currently emerging.
 For example, an ongoing study of niraparib in fourth-line or later use is expected in the second half of 2017.
 In addition, trials of olaparib and rucaparib for maintenance treatment have recently been completed or are nearing completion.
-Further, olaparib's maintenance data will be restricted to BRCA-mutated patients only.
-Determinations of the comparability of the clinical data across the PARP therapies will be made based on the timing and detail of available data for both primary trial populations and subgroups of interest.
+Final determinations of the comparability of the clinical data across the PARP therapies will be made based on the timing and detail of available data for both primary trial populations and subgroups of interest.